Mucktros/ITSeterraAddon/README.md

 - **NekoXIII** – For the original SeterraAddon, which laid the groundwork for this project.
 - **Mucktros** – Developer of **ITSeterraAddon** with new features and customizations.
 - **Afdusrt** - Developer of the features: skib, and performance.
-Also the dev of Firefox version
+Also the dev of Firefox version.